Call For A Free Initial Consultation (703) 273-4100

 Over the years it has become clear that many insurance companies will find fault or no fault for their insured on their own investigation irrespective of what happens in court.
 We have had clients' insurance companies contact them before court to advise that they are not being held at fault for the accident (and that the court result won't matter).
 In other cases, even if the client is awaiting trial on their reckless driving charge, the insurance companies have already decided their insured will be held responsible for the accident.
 Other times, there is just no way to know what the insurance company will do.

-One thing is clear, it is best to plead not guilty in accident cases where there is a charge of reckless driving.
+One thing is clear, it is best to plead not guilty in accident cases where there is a charge of reckless driving and there was substantial injury.
 Even if the client is clearly at fault and would be found guilty by the Judge, pleading "not guilty" would at least preserve the question of fault for insurance purposes.
-They will do their own analysis and have to parse through what they have from their client's statement and that of the other driver.
+While not a complete shield to fault it serves to better protect against a monument claim that exceeds a person's insurance coverage.
+The insurance company will do their own analysis and have to parse through what they have from their client's statement and that of the other driver.
 All things being equal, when they look at the court proceeding, they can see their insured plead "not guilty."
 After all, when analyzing fault, what are they to think when their insured says the accident is not their fault but then plead guilty in court.
 It is better to stay consistent in that case.

 Whether you wish to have a trial or wish to enter a guilty plea in your reckless driving case, it is important to have a lawyer.
 Remember, not all accident cases are reckless driving in Fairfax County.
-Some are ripe for plea deals to lesser offenses while others are perfect for trial.
-It is not advisable to appear for trial without a lawyer because it will be the officer (and sometimes the other driver) against you.
+Some are ripe for plea deals to lesser offenses while others are better for trial.
+It is not advisable to appear for trial without a lawyer because it will be the police officer against you.
 In some cases, it will be both the officer and the other driver against you.
 This is not a fair fight but it could be made more fair with the right help.

 The truth about your case